iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Unless you book a test through the app you cannot get a code to put in so it is near enough useless<br> :date: __2021-01-29 10:00:14__

+> Useless<br> :date: __2021-01-28 09:25:38__

+> Exposure checks stopped a while back, despite havin the updated version.
+Uninstalled & re-installed - checks restarted but stopped again.
+Switched bluetooth off & on to nudge checks back into action.
+Only works for a while.
+Emailed app developer weeks ago but no response.
+Utterly useless app which fails to address serious need for which it was meant; shortcomings could turn out to be lethal for anyone relying on its proper function as a layer of protection against Covid spread.<br> :date: __2021-01-27 21:46:16__

+> Would be nice to be informed that app required updating to work!?
+Meanwhile I've been working not knowing anything ffs!! 😡🤬<br> :date: __2021-01-27 09:49:39__

+> Pathetic even worse than the English one We are all Doomed 🙄👻👻🥴👻<br> :date: __2021-01-25 19:22:45__

 > I have 4 matches in the last 13 days when I check exposures but I have had no alerts?
 I work in retail so around thousands of people a day so could have it and be spreading it without knowing 😣<br> :date: __2021-01-22 01:42:23__

 > Waste of time.
 I tested positive so asked for a code to enter into the app but track and trace said I didn't need one as I would be self isolating and wouldn't be in contact with anyone.
 So what is the point of this app?<br> :date: __2021-01-21 20:50:31__